 How much does LaplandUK cost?

-LaplandUK will run from November 8 to 24th December 24, 2025, with tickets for LaplandUK in Ascot and Manchester ranging from £60 to £195, with more premium prices for weekends, and those closer to Christmas Eve.
+LaplandUK will run until December 24, 2025, with tickets for LaplandUK in Ascot and Manchester ranging from £60 to £195, with more premium prices for weekends and those closer to Christmas Eve.
 Tickets are subject to a £4.95 booking fee per ticket + a £5.95 postage fee for invitations.

 When do tickets for Lapland Manchester go on sale?